Lone-Wolfgang/DocuTrance/README.md

 ### Training and Evaluation

-![Training a Multilingual Sentence Transformer](images/multilingual-distillation.png) *[Figure](https://sbert.net/examples/sentence_transformer/training/multilingual/README.html): Training a multilingual sentence transformer using cross-lingual distillation.
+![Training a Multilingual Sentence Transformer](images/multilingual-distillation.png) *[Figure 1](https://sbert.net/examples/sentence_transformer/training/multilingual/README.html): Training a multilingual sentence transformer using cross-lingual distillation.
 The student model is trained to yield embeddings that align with the teacher model.
-For multilingual distillation, a multilingual student model is trained to align its embeddings with an English teacher model. *
+For multilingual distillation, a multilingual student model is trained to align its embeddings with an English teacher model.*

 The models were trained and evaluated based on the script, [make_multilingual.py](https://github.com/UKPLab/sentence-transformers/blob/master/examples/sentence_transformer/training/multilingual/make_multilingual.py).